 Before you come to the show, this is what you need to do:

-- Purchase your Ekka tickets online before Ekka eve – you can buy a Family Value Pack for $80.
-Click here to see the latest ticket discounts.
+- Purchase your Ekka tickets online before the EKKA begins – and the earlier the better – you can buy a Family Value Pack for $59.84.
+Click here to see exactly how to get this cheap entry deal.
+(Regular Family Ticket price is $88).

 - Pack your lunch and drinks – pack a picnic lunch and dinner, plus some snacks and drinks.
 There are water foundations around the Showgrounds so you can refill your water bottle throughout the day.
 Maybe think about bringing a pull along trolley (like the ones you take to the markets) so you don’t need to carry it around on your shoulder all day.